YasmineBB/saucehub/README.md

 ### Technologies Used

 * [GitHub](https://github.com/)
+  - GitHub was used to create the repository and deploy the site.
 * [Google Fonts](https://fonts.google.com/)
+  - Bebas Neue and Roboto fonts used in the site are taken from Google Fonts.
 * [Font Awesome](https://fontawesome.com/)
+  - Icons used in the navigation bar and the social media icons used in the footer section are taken from Font Awesome.
 * [Coolers.co](https://coolors.co/)
+  - The colour scheme was generated in Coolers.
 * [Am I Responsive](http://ami.responsivedesign.is/)
+  - Am I Responsive was used as part of my testing of the sites responsiveness on various screen sizes.
 * [Can I Use](https://caniuse.com/)
+  - Can I Use was used when investigating bugs, specifically the bug found on the background-attachment:fixed property on iOS devices.
 * [Compressor.io](https://compressor.io)
+  - compressor was used to compress the images used on the site.

 ### Content